Advice to Young People, The Lies I Tell Myself¶

 When I hire someone, I simply want to know that they are capable of taking charge of their own life.
 It's quite common for people to DM me saying, "Hey man, how can I help you?"
 However, I often find that they haven't put any effort into thinking about it.
 I usually ignore such messages unless I truly believe they can provide assistance.

 There have been many times people will DM me offering to help while I am writing a blog post.
-I'll link the blog PR and say 'let me know what you think'.
+I'll send over a draft and say, "let me know what you think."
 No comments, and then I get ghosted?

 How to Reach Out